BlockchainCommons/GordianQRTool-iOS/README.md

 Blockchain Commons apps do not phone home and do not run ads.
 Some are available through various app stores; all are available in our code repositories for your usage.

-## Status - Late Alpha
+## Status - Released

-**Gordian QRTool** is currently under active development and in the late alpha testing phase.
-It should not be used for production tasks until it has had further testing and auditing.
+**Gordian QRTool** has been released through the Apple Appstore.

 ## Installation Instructions

-Please join our Testflight [here](https://testflight.apple.com/join/X7Ri4nPp).
-Please share any crash reports or bugs, if you want a feature added please raise an issue.
+**Gordian QRTool** can be purchased for the iPhone from the [Apple Appstore](https://apps.apple.com/us/app/gordian-qr-tool/id1506851070) or can be compiled from the source here.

 ## Origin, Authors, Copyright & Licenses